ginpei/docker-rails-example/README.md

 $ docker-compose exec rails echo Hello from Docker container!
 ```

-Please remember you have to type this command into your 2nd console, next the 1st one where your `docker-component up` is running.
+Please remember you have to type this command into your 2nd console, next the 1st one where your `docker-compose up` is running.

 ## When you want to generate a scaffold